Voice of The Customer Tools To Boost Conversions

-I’ve written a best practice guide on how to use online Voice of Customer survey tools to gain insights and increase conversions.
-I’ve also reviewed over 20 online surveys solutions for you to use.
+Do you want to use Voice of the Customer tools to get feedback from your visitors, but not sure how to go about it?
+I’ve outlined below a best practice guide on how to use online Voice of the Customer tools to gain insights and increase conversions.
+I’ve also reviewed over 20 online survey tools for you to use.

 Asking people questions hours, days, weeks or even months after a visit to your website is not going to deliver very accurate feedback on your customer experience.
 Our memories have to be reconstructed every time we recall them and as result they change on each occasion they are retrieved.

-Voice of Customer on-site survey tools though allow you to gather data during the actual experience, allowing customers to express opinions and feelings when or immediately after an event occurs.
+Voice of the Customer tools though allow you to gather data during the actual experience, allowing customers to express opinions and feelings when or immediately after an event occurs.
 This provides for much richer and accurate feedback on your site.
+Online survey tools can catch users in the moment when it is best to obtain feedback.

-On-line Voice of Customer (VoC) feedback is an important input into the overall website optimization process.
-It can provide valuable insights to reduce friction and help you develop hypothesis to be validated using A/B and multivariate testing.
-It can help in a number of areas including:
+On-line Voice of the Customer tools provide an important input into the overall conversion rate optimisation process.
+Online survey tools can provide valuable insights to reduce friction and help you develop hypothesis to be validated using A/B tests.
+Online survey tools can also help in a number of areas including:

 - Why – What are visitors looking for when they come to your site and is it meeting their expectations?
 Identify the main use cases – what are people trying to achieve and are they successful?